asifmuntasir/the-anecdote-blog-server/README.md

-It is a simple server side code of "The Anecdote" blog project.
+It the server side code of "The Anecdote" blog project.